amymok/dek-EU/README.md

 ### Full setup

 Some reveal.js features, like external markdown and speaker notes, require that presentations run from a local web server.
-The following instructions will set up such a server as well as all of the development tasks needed to make edits to the reveal.js source code.
+The following instructions will set up such a server as well as all of the development tasks needed to make edits to the dek-EU powered by reveal.js source code.

 1. Install [Node.js](http://nodejs.org/)